wp-plugins/creative-commons-configurator-1/readme.txt

 - License selection by using the web-based license selection API from CreativeCommons.org.
 - The license information can be reset at any time.
 This action also removes the options that are stored in the WordPress database.
 - Adds license information to:
- - The HTML head area of the every blog page (this is for search engine bots only – Not visible to human visitors).
+ - The HTML head area of the every blog page (this is for search engine bots only - Not visible to human visitors).
  - The Atom, RSS 2.0 and RDF (RSS 1.0) feeds through the Creative Commons RSS module, which validates properly.
 This option is compatible only with WordPress 2 or newer due to technical reasons.
-It will not appear on versions older than 2.0.
  - Displays a block with license information under the published content.
 Basic customization (license information and formatting) is available through the configuration panel.
 - Some template tags are provided for use in your theme templates.
 - The plugin is ready for localization.